 I originally studied pottery with Edwin Longueville, of Green Heron Studio, and carried on in the ‘self-taught’ tradition of experimentation with clay bodies and glazes with the help of many mentors!

 I have also taken workshops and courses through Fusion (The Ontario Clay and Glass Association), the Potters Council, NCECA, Haliburton School of the Arts, and the Kawartha Potters Guild.
 I continue to challenge myself with ongoing study of both form and function.
 I am a member of Fusion, the Ontario Craft Council, and the Potters Council of the American Ceramic Society, the Northumberland Potters Association, The Colborne Art Gallery, the Kawartha Potters Guild, and the American Craft Council.
-I now live in Tara, in South Bruce Peninsula, where my pottery is currently on display at the Southampton Art Gallery as well as in my Tara studio.
+I now live in Tara, in South Bruce Peninsula, where my pottery is available in my Studio Showroom.